mmnsports.com

 Since joining TBS in 2021, Costas initially served as the studio host for the National League Championship Series before moving into play-by-play for the last three seasons.
 TBS acquired a regular-season Tuesday night game package, complementing its postseason coverage in 2022.

-Additionally, Costas contributed to MLB Network's broadcast team since its inception in 2009.
+Additionally, Costas contributed to MLB Network's broadcast since its inception in 2009.
 While stepping away from full-time announcing, he will remain involved with MLB Network, covering significant events, such as the Baseball Hall of Fame announcement.

 In recognition of his contributions, Costas was honored in 2018 with the Ford C. Frick Award by the Baseball Hall of Fame, a prestigious accolade for excellence in broadcasting.
 Beyond baseball, Costas was well-known as NBC's prime-time Olympics host from 1992 through 2016 and appeared on CNN as a commentator on broader sports issues.